MicrosoftDocs/connected-spaces/articles/ase-connect.md

 After you've [installed Azure Stack Edge Pro (2 GPU)](ase-install.md), you're ready to connect it to your network and configure the network for use with Microsoft Dynamics 365 Connected Spaces Preview.
 If you're working with a system integrator to install the hardware and set up the network, you might want to contact them for support with this step.

-## Initial setups and checks
+## Initial setup

 1. Follow [the Windows Remote Management instructions](https://docs.microsoft.com/windows/win32/winrm/installation-and-configuration-for-windows-remote-management#quick-default-configuration) to install Windows Remote Management in your environment.

-2. Pull the following files from this storage account (will need to update as the account hasn’t been created yet):

-    ase_up_customer.ps1<br>
-    ase_up_customer_utility.ps1<br>
-    device_settings.json
+2. Contact the Connected Spaces team to get the customized deployment scripts and executables.

-3. Fill in the values in the device_settings.json file.
+3. One of the files you'll receive from the Connected Spaces team will be the device_settings.json file.

      ![Windows Remote Management settings.](media/ase-connect-windows-remote-management.jpg "Windows Remote Management settings")

+    Update that file with the values from the following table.

     |Field|Value|
     |------------------------------------------|-----------------------------------------------------------------------------------|